fermyon/spin-dotnet-sdk/readme.md

 To make outbound Redis requests, use the methods of the `RedisOutbound` class - `Get`, `Set` and `Publish`.

-For example of making Redis requests, see the `UseRedis` method in the `hello-world` sample.
+For examples of making Redis requests, see the `UseRedis` method in the `hello-world` sample.

+### Working with Postgres

+To access Postgres databases, use the methods of the `PostgresOutbound` class - `Query` for statements that return database values (`SELECT`), and `Execute` for statements that modify the database (`INSERT`, `UPDATE`, `DELETE`).

+For examples of making Postgres requests, see the `UsePostgresQuery` and `UsePostgresExec` methods in the `hello-world` sample, or see the `Fermyon.PetStore` sample.

+### Accessing Spin configuration

+To access Spin configuration, use the `SpinConfig.Get()` method.

+> It is not expected that a Spin component will try to access config entries
+> that don't exist.
+At the moment, the only way to detect if a config setting
+> is missing is to catch the exception from `Get`.

+For examples of accessing configuration, see the samples.

 ### Working with Buffers

-Both HTTP and Redis represent payload blobs using the `Buffer` type.
+Both HTTP and Redis represent payload blobs using the `Buffer` type, and Postgres also uses `Buffer` for values of `binary` (aka 'blob') type.
 Buffer represents an unmanaged span of Wasm linear memory.
 The SDK provides several convenience methods to make it easier to work with.
 For example: